4 days and 3 nights

-During the short visit to Pereslavl Zalessky you will have some time to walk on the Red Square and take some pictures.
+During the short visit to Pereslavl Zalessky you will have some time to walk on the Red Square, admire Transfiguration Cathedral and take pictures.

 Pereslavl-Zalessky was founded in 1152 by Prince Yuri Dolgoruky.
-In 1175–1302, the town was the center of the Principality of Pereslavl and in 1302, the town became a part of the Grand Duchy of Moscow.
-Pereslavl-Zalessky had been devastated numerous times by the Mongols between the mid-13th century and the early 15th century and was also invaded by the Poles in 1611.
+In 1175-1302, the town was the center of the Principality of Pereslavl and in 1302, the town became a part of the Grand Duchy of Moscow.
+Pereslavl-Zalesskywas devastated numerous times by the Mongols between the mid-13th century and the early 15th century and was also invaded by the Poles in 1611.

 At around 5:00 PM, you will head back to Moscow.
 At this point we will say goodbye to the Golden Ring one of the most beautiful and interesting areas in Russia and Eastern Europe full of history, art, culture and legend.
 We hope to welcome you back to Russia sometime in the future.
 Do Svidaniya or until we meet again!

-*Prices are per person based on double occupancy in the specific hotel.
+*Prices are per person based on double occupancy in a specific hotel.
 You should add single supplement to the price in case you travel in a group but you stay at a single room.
-If you travel by yourself, please, contact us and we will give you a quote.
-We offer discounts for groups of 4 or more.
-To inquire about group rates, please contact us.

 Prices do not include